GeoDrop-cash/web-app-geodrop/README.md

   </a>
 </p>
 <h1 align="center">
-  A BCH Web Wallet Gatsby Starter
+  A BCH Web Wallet Gatsby Starter.
 </h1>

 Create your own Bitcoin Cash web wallet app with this Gatsby Starter.
 This Starter leverages the [gatsby-ipfs-web-wallet Gatsby Theme](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet) by [FullStack.cash](https://fullstack.cash).
 Additional plugins can be developed with the [bch-wallet-plugin-boilerplate](https://github.com/Permissionless-Software-Foundation/bch-wallet-plugin-boilerplate).